Mike Lebrón

-Miguel Benjamin Lebrón-Laboy (born March 31, 1934, Yabucoa, Puerto Rico), is a Puerto Rican professional pool player nicknamed "Spanish Mike".
+Miguel Benjamin Lebrón-Laboy (born March 31, 1934), is a Puerto Rican professional pool player nicknamed "Spanish Mike".

 Lebrón currently lives in Philadelphia, Pennsylvania and actively competes at various pocket billiards events.

 Professional career

 Lebrón is the winner of the thirteenth edition of the U.S. Open 9-ball Championship.
 Lebrón won the title against Nick Varner in 1988 and is the only Puerto Rican-born professional pool player to win a major title.
 He is also the oldest pool player to have ever won the US Open 9-Ball Championship at the age of 54 years old.
 In 1991, Lebrón won the International Challenge of Champions defeating Buddy Hall in the final match.
 Lebrón won $50,000, which was the largest first place prize in a pool tournament at the time.

 On February 19, 2006, in his hometown of Yabucoa, Puerto Rico, Lebrón was inducted into the Yabucoa Sports Hall of Fame (Pabellón de la Fama del Deporte Yabucoeño).
 The induction ceremonies took place on June 11, 2006.

 Lebrón is a member of the International Pool Tour.